youtang1993/MeiweiPCB/README.md

     - annotations_txt: the bounding box annotations
     - annotations_coco: divide the training set, validation set and test set according to the commonly used coco format

-It can be seen that the dataset can be used for various different vision tasks.
+It can be seen that the dataset can be used for a variety of different vision tasks.
 Enjoy it!😊